-Student Advisor and Thesis Chair for Biotechnology Track - 3 yrs.
+Student Advisor and Thesis Chair for Mechanisms of Health and Disease Track - 3 yrs.
 Appointment by the Program Director or Designee (after consultation with the COGS Chair).
 A full-time faculty member in CSA.
 Will advise students, supervise student rotations, monitor course requirements, and, ensure that students register for the appropriate courses listed in the Plan of Study, and that deadlines and committee appointments are met.
 The outgoing Student Advisor will assist the newly appointed Student Advisor with Orientation and other August activities to facilitate the transition.